ash/raku-course/docs/README.md

 If you only start learning Raku, you are advised to go through all the parts in the order they are listed in the table of contents.
 If you have some practice and you want to have some specific training, you are welcome to start with the desired section.

-## Prerequisites

-To follow the course and run exercises, you need to have a working compiler.
-There are a number of options:

-* Install the Rakudo compiler or the Rakudo Star package or
-* Use online services or
-* Use docker containers

-The different installation options are described at the beginning of the first part.

 ## Structure

 The course is divided into five parts, each of the parts includes several sections, which in their turn include a number of topics (or, merely saying, different pages with their unique URL).